wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.5.0 =
-* Fixed: wpsc Membership PRO display and edit product issues resolved.
+* Fixed: wpsc Membership PRO display and edit product issues resolved
 * Fixed: Patched an issue where the z-index of the slider went over the Combo admin panel, causing some buttons to be unclickable
 * Fixed: Misc CSS and HTML formating fixes on the Edit Products - Accessories tab
 * Fixed: Patched an issue where picture gallery photos were not deleting correctly from Edit Products > Pictures tab.